 The Breast Cancer Research Foundation is a nonprofit committed to achieving prevention and a cure for breast cancer.
 They provide funding for cancer research on a worldwide level to fuel advances in tumor, biology, genetics, prevention, treatment, metastasis and survivorship.

 Great sight for women to learn about whether or not they have dense breasts.
 When breasts are dense it’s harder to get a clear reading on a mammogram.
 Click here for one of my posts on this issue.

 A wonderful, easy to use blog resource for anyone suffering from a long term illness.
 The site offers simple, user friendly blog templates where patients or families can share their progress and updates with family and friends.
 The site is password protected if you want to keep the information private, this is where I first started blogging, and found it to be a fabulous resource.
-If you go to Caringbridge and type Claudiaschmidt into the box in the middle of the page, it will bring you to my blog which I wrote throughout my initial diagnosis and chemotherapy treatments in 2010.

 The National Breast Cancer Coalition is an organization focused on ending breast cancer by 2020.
 That’s my kind of advocacy.